 The risk of colon and rectal cancer increases by roughly 20 – 28% for every serving of red or processed meat that you eat each day.
 A serving is 3 1/2 ounces cooked fresh meat or 2 ounces of processed meat, way less than most people are used to seeing on their plate.

-When we talk about “processed meat”, we are talking about all processed meat, including chicken and turkey.
+When we talk about “processed meat,” we are talking about all processed meat, including chicken and turkey.
 Turkey bacon is not safer than pork bacon.

 When meats are cooked at high temperatures, mutagens are formed (specifically heterocyclic amines and polycyclic aromatic hydrocarbons), which are carcinogenic.
-It’s fairly simple to avoid this: marinate your meat before grilling it, microwave it for 2 minutes before grilling it, flip frequently, and don’t eat the pan drippings.
-Even better, choose fish more often and cook your meat using another method: baking, roasting, stir-frying, boiling, steaming, poaching and stewing are all better options than grilling.
+It’s relatively simple to avoid this: marinate your meat before grilling it, microwave it for 2 minutes before grilling it, flip frequently, and don’t eat the pan drippings.
+Even better, choose fish more often and cook your meat using another method: baking, roasting, stir-frying, boiling, steaming, poaching, and stewing are all better options than grilling.

-According to the U.S. Department of Agriculture, American are eating an average of 53 – 71 pounds of red meat annually.
+According to the U.S. Department of Agriculture, Americans are eating an average of 53 – 71 pounds of red meat annually.
 That’s just red meat; the intake of all meats is around 271 pounds per capita every year.